bartvanbenthem/k8s-onerepo/README.md

 * Separate generic and specific configuration requirements.
 * Separate configuration and deployments.
 * Integrated kubernetes and cloud native services.
-* Monitoring and observability of the complete stack.
+* Monitoring and logging of the complete stack.

 ## project structure
 ```shell